 Adding a user

 Go to the User Management console: Open the Tools menu (cogwheel icon) and choose Manage Users/Groups.
 In the view that opens, select Add new user.

 Enter the user information on the General page.
 The fields Username, First name, Last name, and Email address are mandatory.

 Enter the password that the user needs to log in.

 Note: When modifying the accounts of users who have been imported from an external authentication provider, the password cannot be changed as it is managed in the external directory.

 The license controls the features that users have access to in the system.

 Adding the user to a group

-When creating a user, the user can be immediately assigned to one or more groups by picking a group from the drop-down menu.
-New groups can also be created by typing in a new group name and choosing Add new group in the drop-down.
-You can then set all the necessary group permissions before returning and finally saving the new user.
+When creating a user, the user can be immediately assigned to one or more groups by selecting a group from the drop-down list.
+New groups can also be created by entering a new group name and selecting Add new group in the drop-down.
+You can then set all the necessary group permissions before saving the new user.

 Saving the user